 This recipe for pan fried Brussel sprouts with bacon and Balsamic is easy to make and so delicious.
 With just 5 ingredients, it’s a super simple side dish you’ll love.

 When they’re cooked just right, pan-caramelized Brussels sprouts are a wondrous vegetable to behold – tender, flavorful, with just a hint of natural sweetness.
-When you add crispy bacon and a splash of sweet, tangy Balsamic, you’ll be blown away by the complex flavors.
+When you add crispy bacon and a splash of sweet, tangy Balsamic to the sautéed brussel sprouts, you’ll be blown away by the complex flavors.

 This post may contain affiliate links.
 Please see our disclosure statement.

 Perhaps, though, in the past you experienced overcooked sprouts that were less than stellar.

 Brussel sprouts contain glucosinolates, which are healthy nutrients that begin to release a sulfur smell during cooking.

 The process begins after about five minutes, so the secret is to steam the sprouts for exactly five minutes and then finish them off in a hot pan to sear their tender goodness without overcooking.

 Our easy preparation features lightly steamed sprouts finished in a large skillet with crispy, crunchy bacon.
 When the Brussels sprouts begin to caramelize, the dish is finished with a splash of tangy, sweet Balsamic vinegar.

 (If you love accompanying meals with flavorful bacon, be sure to check out our collection of 15 Best Bacon Side Dishes for more tasty inspiration!)